Ferrari-7/exploring_impressionism/README.md

 The code in this repository does the following:
 1. loops through every painting in the dataset
 2. extracts features from each image using VGG16
-3. finds most similar painting for each paining using scikit-learn
+3. finds most similar painting for each paining using scikit-learn (except for the paintings by same artist)
 4. makes a visualization for each artist showing the artists sorted by amount of most similar paintings

 ## User instructions